3/25/2011

 Eventually, the next generation will infiltrate oil spill clean up companies with young, natural-fiber savvy employees.
 And in the way solar did by giving kids solar calculators at universities, oil spill clean up alternatives will quickly become mainstream.
 It’s long.
 It’s roundabout.
 And we are determined, together and thankfully, to get to where we need to go.

 Please join us!
-Check out our Lesson Plans – Clean Wave Program for more details.
+Check out our Lesson Plans – Hair Matters Program for more details.

 For more info please contact: team@matteroftrust.org